 Some perceived benefits include:

 - Synchronization over the air.
 Bluetooth allows Bluetooth-enabled devices to automatically synchronise.
-Bluetooth, for example, allows contact information from electronic address books and calendars to be synchronised.
+Bluetooth, for example, allows contact information from electronic address books and calendars to be synchronized.

 As technology advances, phone hackers, often known as “phreakers,” have an even greater edge.
 The following is a simplified list of Bluetooth-related attacks: